Recovery runs are a vital part of training if you want to improve your running. Learn why they’re important and how slow you should run them!

-If you struggle to slow down on your recovery runs, run with someone who is slower than you!
+If you struggle to slow down on your recovery runs, run with someone who is slower than you to hold you accountable!
 You don’t want to be the jerk who leaves them behind, right?
 Right.
-Plus, running with a friend or someone you love, is a lovely way to spend time together.
-Plus, you never know if you’ll inspire them to stick with it – Tommy ran his first half marathon later that year!
+Plus, running with a friend or someone you love, is a lovely way to spend time together (and helps keep your recovery process on track), You never know if you’ll inspire them to stick with it – Tommy ran his first half marathon later that year!

 Su – 45 recovery run with Tommy, 8:40 pace

-My coach sent me the comment below on Strava, and re-iterated it again via text that he really likes when I go slower on my recovery runs.
+My coach sent me the comment below on Strava, and he re-iterated it again via text saying he really likes when I go slower on my recovery runs.
 Thanks Tommy! 😉